Buy a select iPhone or Samsung from Sam's Club, get a $300 gift card

 Of course, this is a Sam's Club deal, you'll need to be a Sam's Club member (you can get an annual membership to Sam's Club for $45) to make the purchase, and you'll need to complete this purchase in the store rather than online.
 One exception: If you're upgrading via AT&T, you can get this deal online.

-Discuss: Buy a phone from Sam's Club, get a $300 gift card
+Discuss: Buy a phone from Sam's Club this weekend, get a $300 gift card

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.